raghavendra990/raghavendra990.github.io/_posts/2015-08-22-scrapping-using-selenium.md

 import time
 {% endhighlight %}

-Now you done with imports of necessary packages, now launch webdriver for specific for your browser.
+Now you done with imports of necessary packages, now launch webdriver specific for your browser.
 I am using firefox in this case you can use any browser depends on selenium list of supported browser.
 It will open the web browser.

 {% highlight python %}